Growth Didn’t Break My Business — A Lack of Capacity Did

 Lately, I’ve noticed my writing shifting.

-Less about the specific moment I’m in, and more about the patterns I keep seeing — in my own work, and across the studios and leaders I’m surrounded by.
-It feels less reactive, more reflective.
-Like I’m looking at the same experiences from a wider lens.
+I’m less focused on the specific moment I’m in and more drawn to the patterns I keep seeing — in my own work and in conversations with the studio owners and leaders around me.
+It feels less reactive and more reflective, like I’m looking at the same experiences, just from a wider lens.

-This writing space has always been where I think things through — and lately, what I’m thinking through looks a little different.
+This writing space has always been where I come to think things through.
+And lately, what I’m thinking through looks a little different.

-For a long time, I thought the hard seasons in business meant something was wrong.
+For a long time, I believed that the hard seasons in business meant something was wrong.

 Wrong strategy.